 (Source: Inside Sales)

 A timely follow up is vital to achieving higher conversion rates.
-As Inside Sales pointed out, half of the buyers will choose a vendor that responds first.
+As Inside Sales pointed out, half of buyers will choose a vendor that responds first.
 So, businesses should be able to get in touch with leads as quickly as possible.

 Hubspot found that following up on a lead within five minutes results in greater odds, 21 times greater odds to be more precise, of that lead entering the sales process compared to contacting leads within half an hour.